gvwilson/thirdbit/src/fiction/iffy/index.md

 the deep, familiar voice said
 as the green bar beside it climbed to 99.9%.
 "As most of you already know,
-a Brazilian ship recently attacked and sank an Australian warship in our waters.
+a Brazilian pirate recently attacked and sank an Australian warship in our waters.
 I am speaking to you today to tell you that it did so on my orders."

 "What?"
 Iffy gasped.